JayK0818/javascript-study-notes/Git/readme.md

   switch to a specified branch.
 The working tree and index are updated to match the branch.

   git merge
-  Join two or more development histories toghter.
+  Join two or more development histories together.

 ```shell
 git pull origin main